jennymcphail/github.starbucks.io/README.md

 So in this example it would make sense to try using the model.

 ## 11) Reflection
 Analysis and modelling are interesting on their own, but what would make this truly valuable would be a close working relationship with the marketing department to understand their goals and constraints and use Data Science to inform their strategy.
+It would be great to have the real marketing cost and incremental spend figures to calculate whether 0.7 accuracy is good enough to drive a benefit!

 ## 12) Improvement
 ### Taking it further